biril/backbone-faux-server/README.md

 });
 ```

-Note that the `url` property is used, as it normally would in any scenario involving a remote
+Note that the `url` property is used, as it would in any scenario involving a remote resource.
-resources.

 Continue by defining routes, to handle Model syncing as needed.
 Every route defines a mapping from
 a Model(or Collection)-URL & sync-method (an HTTP verb (POST, GET, PUT, PATCH, DELETE)) to some